Ruy Villas-Boas

-Fra' Ruy Gonçalo do Valle Peixoto de Villas Boas, 5th senhor da Casa de Guilhomil (born 27 November 1939) is Grand Commander and a member of the Sovereign Council of the Sovereign Military Order of Malta.
+Fra' Ruy Gonçalo do Valle Peixoto de Villas-Boas, 5th senhor da Casa de Guilhomil (born 27 November 1939) is Grand Commander and a member of the Sovereign Council of the Sovereign Military Order of Malta.
 As Grand Commander he automatically served as head of the Order, with the title Lieutenant ad interim, in 2020 and again in 2022.

 Family

-Villas Boas was born in Ramalde, Porto, Portugal.
+Villas-Boas was born in Ramalde, Porto, Portugal.
 His father was Gonçalo Manuel Coelho Vieira Pinto do Vale Peixoto de Sousa de Vilas Boas, 4th senhor da Casa de Guilhomil (1901–1971), second son of the 1st Visconde de Guilhomil.
 His mother was Margaret Neville Kendall (1917–2007), the daughter of an English family resident in Portugal.
 His nephews are the football manager André Villas-Boas and the actor João Villas-Boas.

-On August 15, 1966, in the Capela da sua Quinta da Fonteireira, Villas Boas married Maria da Conceição Ulrich Pinto Basto, senhora da Casa da Fonteireira (October 9, 1946 – September 17, 2008), only child of Dr. António Gomes da Silva Pinheiro Ferreira Pinto Basto and his wife, Maria Luísa do Casal Ribeiro Ulrich.
-Villas Boas and his wife had four sons, each of whom married and had children: Gonçalo (deceased 2020), Frederico, António, and Diogo.
+On August 15, 1966, in the chapel of his Quinta da Fonteireira, Villas-Boas married Maria da Conceição Ulrich Pinto Basto, senhora da Casa da Fonteireira (October 9, 1946 – September 17, 2008), only child of Dr. António Gomes da Silva Pinheiro Ferreira Pinto Basto and his wife, Maria Luísa do Casal Ribeiro Ulrich.
+Villas-Boas and his wife had four sons, each of whom married and had children: Gonçalo (deceased 2020), Frederico, António, and Diogo.

 Professional life

-Villas Boas earned a degree in industrial chemical engineering.
+Villas-Boas earned a degree in industrial chemical engineering at the University of Porto.
 After fulfilling his military service requirement, he worked as an engineer for the Portuguese Tobacco Company, where he became Director of Research and Development.
 He has been a full member of the Cooperation Centre for Scientific Research Relative to Tobacco (CORESTA) and the International Organization for Standardization (ISO).
 In 1986 he was Vice-President of the Scientific Commission of CORESTA.